mcostalba/Stockfish/Readme.md

 * **Emergency Base Time** *[Integer, Default: 60, Min: 0, Max: 30000]*: Always
 attempt to keep at least this much time (in ms) at the clock.
 * **Emergency Move Time** *[Integer, Default: 30, Min: 0, Max: 5000]*: Attempt
-to keep at least this much time for each remaining emergency move.
+to keep at least this much time (in ms) for each remaining emergency move.
 (See "Emergency Move Horizon").
 * **Minimum Thinking Time** *[Integer, Default: 20, Min: 0, Max: 5000]*:
-No matter what, use at least this much thinking before doing a move (except in positions where there is only one legal move).
+No matter what, use at least this much thinking time (in ms) before doing a move (except in positions where there is only one legal move).
 * **Slow Mover** *[Integer, Default: 80, Min: 10, Max: 1000]*: General speed at
 which Stockfish will play its moves.
 Lower values will make it play faster and higher values will make it play slower.